capnspacehook/ansible-iptables/README.md

 The `iptables_allow_inbound` and `iptables_allow_outbound` variables can be used to add additional rules.
 Both varibles take a list of dicts, with the following keys:

+- name: optional; name of the service
 - proto: the protocol to allow
 - port: the port to allow
-- user: the user to allow
+- user: optional; the user to allow

 ## Installation